 In relation to fire safety, special consideration must be given to those at considerable risk – children, disabled persons and those with impairments or special needs.
 Legal requirements stipulate that all care homes must conduct a Fire Risk Assessment, and once risks are identified, the ‘responsible person’, whether it be the owner or facilities manager, is accountable for ensuring that fire safety standards are adhered to.

-Following investigation, Kellaway Commercial’s skilled team can actively support with overcoming challenges and rectifying issues.
+Following investigation, Kellaway Commercial limited’s skilled team can actively support with overcoming challenges and rectifying issues.

 The Regulatory Reform (Fire Safety) Order: 2005, which is also known as the RRO or FSO, covers all non-domestic buildings, of which fire doors are a significant feature.
 The ‘Responsible Person’, whether it be the building owner, employer or operator, has a legal responsibility to ensure users of the building are safe.
 The ‘Responsible Person’ must be able to demonstrate that in the event of a fire, the premises can be evacuated as quickly and as safely as possible.